anvaka/send/README.md

 # How to use email to organize your ideas

 Every time when I have an idea for a new project - I send an email to myself, so I don't forget it.
-This repository describes my way of managing ideas.
+This repository describes a quick life hack that I recently learned.

 GMail will deliver mail addressed to "user+*tag*@gmail.com" as though it was addressed to `user@gmail.com`.
 I send ideas to `anvaka+idea@gmail.com`.
 With